 Tips for writing thank you notes

 - Order your thank you notes with your wedding invitations.
 Once you’ve got your cards, you can write them as presents arrive, breaking up a mammoth job into something more manageable.
-(Places like Be My Guest offer a discount if you order at the same time, so it’s a win-win!)

 - Give your guests something to remember your wedding by – whether it’s just referencing what their gift means to you, or inserting something physical, like a group shot from the day, or a lovely picture of the guest from your wedding.
 With our thank you cards, we sent CD’s with the wedding photos on them and gave everyone one each.